glensc/eventum-oldwiki/Eventum:DynamicCustomFieldExample.md

----
-title: Eventum:DynamicCustomFieldExample
-permalink: /Eventum:DynamicCustomFieldExample/
----

 Put the contents below into the file "include/custom_field/class.dynamic_example.php".

 Create a custom field named "Dynamic Controller", set the type to "combo box" and add the options to "red", "yellow" and "blue".

 Then create another custom field, named whatever you like, set the type to "combo box" and the custom field backend to "Dynamic Example".

 Also, please make sure that **either fields got a ranking \> 0** (the default), otherwise the setup will not work (press up arrow in one will probably do).

     <?php
     /* vim: set expandtab tabstop=4 shiftwidth=4: */